 What is Ashtanga Yoga?

 Ashtanga yoga is a comprehensive system of yoga designed to purify the body and still the mind.
-Its great teacher and exponent was Sri K. Pattabhi Jois (1916-2009).
+Its great teacher and exponent was Sri K. Pattabhi Jois (1916-2009) — see Lineage below.

-Every Ashtanga student starts out learning the Primary series — a set series of postures linked by movement (Vinyasa) and breath.
+Every Ashtanga student starts out learning what is known as Primary series — a set series of traditional hatha yoga postures linked by movement (called “Vinyasa”), forming a continuously moving practice.

 Right from the beginning, students learn to: